-An indicator will sound when the battery voltage is low.
-You have approximately 5 minutes\ to replace the battery.
-An indicator will sound just before the battery stops working.
+A tone will sound when the battery voltage is low.
+You have approximately 20 minutes to replace the battery.
+A different tone lasting two seconds will sound just before the battery stops working.

-\ Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used.
+Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used.